There are a lot of Emergency Communications Electronics available for the paddler

 - No subscription fees

-- Most Float, but they should be tethered
+- Most Float, but they should always be tethered

 - PLB’s don’t allow you to specify a degree or type of emergency.